SAP + Tricentis: Aligning a quality-first mindset to SAP Activate

 “That’s one of the best descriptions of the mission of software testing that I’ve heard in 25 years.
 That was beautiful!”

 This was Alan Shimel’s response to Dr. Grigori Melnik’s passionate and inspiring take on what software testing involves.
 Dr. Melnik, Tricentis’ Chief Product Officer, made quite an impression in his debut appearance on DevOps.com and Digital Anarchist.
-Expect to see (much) more of him there soon.
+Expect to see (much) more of him there soon…starting with the launch of the DevOps Unbound video/podcast series on August 6 (where Grigori is joined by James Bach).

 Here’s Dr. Melnik’s full description: